 Students who prefer using E-Textbooks should check out VitalSource, an online retailer known for its affordable prices, 14-day return policy, and flexible rental system.
 Unlike most retailers who only offer semester long rentals, VitalSource has 90, 120, 180, and 365-day rental options.

 The shorter rental periods are an awesome way to save money if you take accelerated summer classes or need a textbook later on in the semester.
 Their eBook app (Bookshelf) also lets you annotate text and search for specific content.

-Renting is the preferred choice of students, with 66% reporting they will rent more textbooks in order to save money.
-In most cases renting is definitely cheaper but there will times when rental options are unavailable or an online code is required for a program/online learning tool.
+Renting textbooks is a great way for college students to save money, but there will be times when rental options are unavailable, or an access code is required for an online learning tool.
 Publishers usually offer discounts on new textbook and online code packages, so you may end up spending more money if you purchase them separately.

 Buying or renting used textbooks is an easy way to stretch your college budget.
 Students save an average of $29 on each used textbook they purchase, which adds up to $1,160 in savings over the course of a 4-year college career.
 We recommend you only buy or rent new textbooks if an online code is required, used options are unavailable, or the price difference is only a few dollars.

 The decision on what type of textbook to purchase comes down to your preferred learning style and financial budget.
 Digital textbooks are popular with students because they’re less costly, space-saving, searchable, and accessible from multiple devices.
 On the other hand, nearly 75% of students still prefer using traditional textbooks for assigned readings and studying.

 Share With Friends!